Table of Contents

 - 8 Famous Dashmoola containing Ayurvedic medicines

 - 9 Contraindications, Interactions, Side-effects and Warnings

 Dashmool is a famous Ayurvedic combination of medicinal herbs.
-It is one of the most common polyherbal combination used in preparation of many Ayurvedic medicine that are indicated in treatment of variety of ailments especially Vata Roga.
+It is one of the most common polyherbal combination used in preparation of many Ayurvedic medicine that are indicated in the treatment of variety of ailments especially Vata Roga.

 Dash means ten and Mool or Mula means roots.
 So the literal meaning of Dashmoola is ten roots.
 In ten roots, five roots are of tree and other five are roots of shrubs.

-Dashmoola is Tridosha Nashak and balances Vata, pitta and Kapha.
+Dashmoola is Tridosha Nashak and balances Vata, Pitta, and Kapha.
 It is excellent medicine for treating inflammatory condition or Vata vyadhi.
 In inflammatory conditions, it reduces swelling, inflammation and fever.
-It is such an intelligent blend of medicinal herbs that balances Vata, pitta and Kapha.
+It is such an intelligent blend of medicinal herbs that balances Vata, Pitta, and Kapha.
 Study show, it exhibits aspirin-like antipyretic and anti-inflammatory effects.

 Overview of Dashmula

 - Definition: Combination of Kshudra Pancha Mool (Sarivan, Pithvan, Badi Kateri, Choti Kateri and Gokhru) and Mahat Pancha Mool (Bilva, Agnimantha, Shyonak, Kashmari and Patala).